Double (Your Revenue) Or Nothin' đ

 Double your online revenue in 3 months

-Okay, you’ve piqued my interest.
+Okay, youâve piqued my interest.

 File that under #samesies.
 But apparently, research has found 7 key tactics you can use to drive more business through your online efforts.
-And that’s some timely info considering that 70% of SMBs have been investing more in their digital presence since the start of the pandemic.
-But to boost that revenue stream, you’ll need to look at your sales funnel first.
+And thatâs some timely info considering that 70% of SMBs have been investing more in their digital presence since the start of the pandemic.
+But to boost that revenue stream, youâll need to look at your sales funnel first.

-Back up – my sales funnel?
+Back up â my sales funnel?

 Your sales funnel is every step of an online business transaction, starting from a customer visit to your website all the way through product or service purchase.
-Working to fully optimize each element of your funnel can have a huge impact on your business’ profitability.
+Working to fully optimize each element of your funnel can have a huge impact on your businessâ profitability.

 Will I have to trash my current website?

 Nah.
-(You’re not on Geocities… right?)
+(Youâre not on Geocities⊠right?)
 But you may have to tinker with it.
 More on that in a sec.

 The tactics:

-1. Add “order bumps.”
-AKA additional products offered on the checkout page.
-It’s the fast food equivalent of asking “do you want fries with that?”
+- Add âorder bumps.â AKA additional products offered on the checkout page.
+Itâs the fast food equivalent of asking âdo you want fries with that?â

-The advice: “Look at your most popular product, choose a less expensive product that goes with it, and set up your order bump.”
-And if you're a service business, consider offering extra benefits.
+The advice: âLook at your most popular product, choose a less expensive product that goes with it, and set up your order bump.â And if you're a service business, consider offering extra benefits. - Sell to your email list.
+Email is a huge driver of revenue for an online business, beating out direct web sales and social media efforts.

-The advice: “Use a mixture of compelling and value-adding content and promotion in every email.”
-By making your emails informative and entertaining, you’ll “reduce your unsubscribe rate” and start making more sales.
+The advice: âUse a mixture of compelling and value-adding content and promotion in every email.â By making your emails informative and entertaining, youâll âreduce your unsubscribe rateâ and start making more sales. - Grow your email list.
+Time to grow your subscriber base.
+Aim for an opt-in rate of 2-5% to really start seeing some traction.

-The advice: “Grow your email list by creating a highly desirable lead magnet, which is a free resource sent to new subscribers, giving someone a genuine reason to subscribe.”
+The advice: âGrow your email list by creating a highly desirable lead magnet, which is a free resource sent to new subscribers, giving someone a genuine reason to subscribe.â - Improve your sales pages.
+Remember how we said you might have to tinker with your site?
+Hereâs where you do that.

-The advice: Focus on developing 3 areas on the site – testimonials, guarantees, and FAQs.
-They’ll get you the most bang for your buck.
+The advice: Focus on developing 3 areas on the site â testimonials, guarantees, and FAQs.
+Theyâll get you the most bang for your buck.

-👉 Dive into the 7 tactics.
+đ Dive into the 7 tactics.

 GOOD NEWS, BAD NEWS